-Motoring organisations across Europe, including the AA, are campaigning to prevent real-time electronic data from car on-board systems being abused and any benefits being monopolised and controlled by a small number of businesses.
+We've joined up with other motoring clubs across Europe, to campaign to prevent real-time electronic data from car on-board systems being abused, and any benefits being monopolised and controlled by a small number of businesses.